facebookresearch/motion_rolling_prediction/README.md

 ## 👩🏻‍🏫 Getting started

-This code was tested on Ubuntu XX + Python XX + PyTorch XXX While other versions might work as well, we recommend using this conda environment to avoid any issues.
+This code was tested on Python 3.10 + PyTorch 2.5.1.
+While other versions might work as well, we recommend using our conda environment to avoid unexpected issues.

 1. Download the [human_body_prior](https://github.com/nghorbani/human_body_prior/tree/master/src) lib and [body_visualizer](https://github.com/nghorbani/body_visualizer/tree/master/src) lib and put them in this repo.

+2. Register + download the SMPL-X model from [this link](https://smpl-x.is.tue.mpg.de/).
+Download + unzip the '*SMPL-X with removed head bun (NPZ)*'.
+Then move the `SMPLX_NEUTRAL.npz` file to this repo into: `./SMPL/smplx/neutral/model.npz`.

 The repo should look like
 ```
 rolling_prediction_models
 ├── body_visualizer